Abucay: History

-The first printing press in the Archipelago was found in this town.
+The first printing press in the archipelago was found in this town.
 Tomas Pinpin, the first Filipino printer, learned the art from Fray Francisco Blanca de San Jose and Juan de Vera, a Chinese printer at the University of Santo Tomas.

 On June 23, 1647, a fierce battle was fought between the Dutch invaders and the Pampango defenders in the near the Abucay church area.
 Nearly 200 Pampangos were put to death and 40 others together with Pampanga’s Spanish alcalde mayor (town mayor) Antonio de Cabrera.
 Dominican priests Father Geronimo Sotomayor and Father Tomas Ramos were taken to Batavia.

 Geography

-Abucay borders Balanga (the capital city) to the south, Samal to the north and northwest, Morong to the west, and Manila Bay to the east.
+The Municipality of Abucay borders Balanga (the capital city) to the south, Samal to the north and northwest, Morong to the west, and the Manila Bay to the east.
+The town is accessible via the Bataan Provincial Expressway, off Exit 25, or the parallel National Road in Bataan.
+Its westernmost elevated section is located within the Bataan National Park.